 Grand Ducal Palace

-Just across the street of the square is the 16th century Grand Ducal Palace built in the Flemish Renaissance.
+Just across the street of the square is the 16th century Grand Ducal Palace built in the Flemish Renaissance architectural style.
 It is the official residence of the Grand Duke of Luxembourg where he performs most of his duties as head of state of the Grand Duchy.
-The opulent interior and sumptuously decorated ceilings and walls are open to public during summer with a 45 min guided tour.
+The opulent interior and sumptuously decorated ceilings and walls are open to the public during summer with a 45 min guided tour.
 The tours provide an insight into the various aspects of the administrative workings and the staterooms.
 It also houses the Luxembourg Parliament in the left wing.

 On the street opposite to the palace is the Chocolate house.
 The Chocolate House is must visit for it offers a wide assortment of homemade hot chocolate to select from more than 30 different types.